 With most of the young men away fighting, World War II meant women and older men suddenly found themselves getting opportunities they never could have during peace.
 Lone Scherfig’s new film, Their Finest, looks at such opportunities in the film industry, which was desperate to create morale-boosting propaganda.
 When Catrin (Gemma Arterton) attends an interview for what she assumes is a secretarial position, she discovers she’ll be writing the women’s dialogue (“slop”) for the next propaganda film about the successful evacuation in Dunkirk.
 Although she starts out timid and unsure, writing the film with her partner Buckley (Sam Claflin) while battling with an arrogant elderly actor (Bill Nighy) gives Catrin newfound confidence.
 The film is the story of her blossoming, her screwball comedy-esque relationship with Buckley, and the madness that goes into producing a war-time film.

-7R: How did you think about developing the aesthetic for the film?
+Seventh Row (7R): How did you think about developing the aesthetic for Their Finest?
 You have different treatments for the real life scenes, the movie-within-the-movie, the historic footage, etc. How did you think about what each of those looks should be?

 The vertical arc is coming from black-and-white into colour.
 There is the black and white footage that we have made or have found.
 And then you have the technicolor extreme saturated colours.
 Then, I placed all the different elements in the story within that and took it to the director of photography, the costume designer, the art department.
 It’s the first time I’ve done it like, “here is the recipe for this film”, except when I did Dogme 95, which also has a very specific set of rules.